johnson-chris/commitmas2015/README.md

 - **Wednesday 12/2** - Configured U2F on Github account with Yubikey and added Access token.
 - **Thurssday 12/3** - Installed the osxkeychain credential helper and configured Git to use it.
  [help.github.com](https://help.github.com/articles/caching-your-github-password-in-git/)
+- **Monday 12/7** - Created a branch on a project and pushed to remote.